 Markets that can be classed as homogeneous have the sale of multiple items for buying.

 For example, consumers looking to buy a new television set will have many sizes, features, and cost options.
 All television sets have similar basic functionality.
-Thanks to the fact that many different manufacturers offer television sets, it’s relatively easy for a consumer to think about all the choices in a homogeneous market and find a unit that will fit their needs in terms of functionality and price.
+Thanks to many different manufacturers offering television sets, it’s relatively easy for a consumer to think about all the choices in a homogeneous market and find a unit that will fit their needs in terms of functionality and price.

-To a buyer, the difference between a product from ABC Company and one from XYZ Company cannot be told.
+To a buyer, the difference between a product from ABC Company and one from XYZ Company is not obvious.

 Characteristics of homogeneous markets:

-• Sellers compete on cost-cutting measures to offer the lowest price possible
+- Sellers compete on cost-cutting measures to provide the lowest price possible

-• The focus is on keeping costs down in order to provide the lowest price possible
+- The focus is on keeping costs down to give the lowest price possible

 Homogeneous in marketing

-Homogeneous marketing represents marketing where marketers use one or two ways of promotion and rely only on them.
-For example, some companies can use only email marketing, some only voice phone calls marketing, and others only use Facebook advertising.
-The best approach is mixing several marketing strategies instead of using only one.
+Homogeneous marketing represents marketing where marketers use one or two methods of promotion and rely only on them.
+For example, some companies can use only email marketing, some only voice phone call marketing, and others only Facebook advertising.
+The best approach is to mix several marketing strategies instead of using only one.

 Commodity homogenous market

 An example of a homogenous market can be seen in the sale of bulk commodities such as wheat, corn, and soybeans.
 In this market, there is little differentiation between the products different sellers offer.
-The grain, corn, and soybeans are essentially the same in terms of quality and features, and no bandaging would differentiate one product from another.
+The grain, corn, and soybeans are essentially the same in quality and features; no bandaging would differentiate one product from another.

 In this type of market, buyers are typically price takers, meaning they will purchase from the seller offering the lowest price.
 Therefore, sellers must focus on cost-cutting measures to provide the lowest price possible while maintaining profitability to compete in a homogenous market.

-In a homogenous market, advertising and branding efforts are generally less effective, as consumers are unwilling to pay a premium for any particular brand or feature.
+Advertising and branding efforts are generally less effective in a homogenous market, as consumers are unwilling to pay a premium for any particular brand or feature.
 Instead, sellers must keep their costs low to offer the lowest price possible and attract buyers.

 A homogenous market is characterized by little differentiation between the products or services.
 Buyers are price takers, and sellers compete on cost-cutting measures to provide the lowest price possible.